justinpriest/adfgcolors/README.md

 <!-- badges: end -->

-This package allows users to easily add useful and aesthetic colors schemes in ggplot2. adfgcolors is not endorsed by ADF\&G.

-Inspired by the amazing packages [nmfspalette](https://github.com/nmfs-general-modeling-tools/nmfspalette) and [PNWColors](https://github.com/jakelawlor/PNWColors).
+This package allows users to easily add useful and aesthetic colors schemes in ggplot2.
+Influenced by the amazing packages [nmfspalette](https://github.com/nmfs-general-modeling-tools/nmfspalette) and [PNWColors](https://github.com/jakelawlor/PNWColors).
 Much of the code for this package is from nmfspalette, written by [Christine Stawitz](https://github.com/ChristineStawitz-NOAA).

-adfgcolors is still in active development with new palettes being added.
+adfgcolors is still in active development with new palettes being added. adfgcolors is not endorsed by ADF\&G.
-Use at your own risk.

 ## Installation